Tackle those tricky teens with a festive batch of holiday teen number puzzles!

 One student even noticed that the even numbers were Santa and the odd numbers were Rudolph.

-The activity was a great addition to math rotations and morning tub activities and will be a great practice for my students all through the holiday season!
+This teen number puzzle activity was a great addition to math rotations and morning tub activities.
+All through the holiday season, this will be great practice for my students!

 Grab Your Download